DavidBuchanan314/stelf-loader/README.md

 This implementation currently relies on some hand-written x86-64 shellcode, but the general approach should be applicable cross-architecture.

-The current implementation only works `static-pie` ELFs.
-It should also be possible to work with non-pie static ELFs, but dynamic ELFs are out of scope for this project.
+The current implementation works on both `static` and `static-pie` ELFs.
+However, dynamic ELFs are out of scope for this project.

 ## Bash self-injecting shellcode loader